barrryblock/barrryblock.github.io/_posts/2025-03-07-medical-matrix.md

 ---

-Cybersecurity in Operational Technology (OT) is often overlooked—until it's too late.
+Cybersecurity in Operational Technology (OT) is often overlooked, until it's too late.
 When it comes to **hospitals**, the stakes couldn't be higher.
 Imagine a ransomware attack locking critical medical devices or a hacker altering patient data mid-surgery, scenarios that might sound like a thriller but are disturbingly realistic in today's interconnected healthcare environment.

 During my MSc in Cyber Security Engineering, the module *Information Risk, Management, and Governance* was particularly enlightening, compelling me to apply theoretical risk frameworks to the practical security challenges hospitals face today.
-It wasn’t just an academic exercise—it was real-world OT security in action.
+It wasn’t just an academic exercise, it was real-world OT security in action.

-Here’s how I tackled it, and what it taught me.
+Here’s how I tackled it, and what it taught me:

+---

 ## The Cyber Pulse of a Modern Hospital